 Functional: This occurs when physiological dyslalia happens over a prolonged period of time.

-- Organic dyslalia: This type of dyslalia is also called dysglosia, and is related to defects in the organs that are used in speech.
+- Organic dyslalia: This type of dyslalia is also called dysglossia, and is related to defects in the organs that are used in speech.

 Dysglossia is a type of language disorder classified by the following characteristics:

-- Labial dysglossia: Caused by an alteration by the shape or strength of the lips.
+- Labial dysglossia: Caused by an alteration of the shape or strength of the lips.
 Some of the more well-known cases are cleft lip and frenulum.

 - Mandibular (jaw) dysglossia: Caused by an alteration in one or both jaws.

 - Dental dysglossia: Caused by an alteration in the shape or position of the teeth.